Warrex21187/SSH-EECS/README.md

 ## Key Authentification
 Now that user is set, let's talk quickly about Key Authentification.
 We have a password, so why do we would use a Key over a password ?
 Well for many reasons: firstly for security reasons, **SSH Keys Are Cryptographically Stronger**, the SSH key pair (local and server) is much stronger than a typical password, making it nearly impossible for an attacker to brute-force.
 It's also more easier to use, and easy to configure: just generate it on your local machine, and then copy it onto the server.
 It will not ask you to enter a password everytime you want to connect (*except if you put a Key Phrase*) so you don't risk to forgot your password.

-Here's how to create your pair of key: use the following command
+Here's how I created a pair of key:
 ```
 ssh-keygen -t ed25519
 ```
 ***ssh-keygen** is the command, **-t** specify the type of key to create and **ed25519** is the encryption algorithm (*Ed25519 is preferred over RSA because it is faster, provides better security with shorter key sizes, and is considered to be more resistant to certain types of cryptographic attacks.*)

-Now that your key is set locally you just need to copy it on the server:
+Now that my key is set locally I needed to copy it on the server:
 ```
 ssh-copy-id username@serveradress
 ```
 You will have a message (type in "yes"), and then you will be asked to enter your password.
 You will receive a confirmation, now try to connect and you will see the server asking you for your passphrase if you put one or it will connect using the key directly.
 - - -
 ## Disable password authentification
-Now that you've set a Key up, you want to disable Password authentification to add another layer of security.
+Now that I've set a Key up, I wanted to disable Password authentification to add another layer of security.
-To access and modify the file located in /etc/ssh/sshd_config use the following command:
+To access and modify the file located in /etc/ssh/sshd_config I used the following command:
 ```
 sudo nano /etc/ssh/sshd_config
 ```
+**nano** gave me access and the ability to edit the file.

-Now that you are in, look for the "Password Authentification yes" line, uncomment it and replace it by "Password Authentification no".
+Now that I was in, looked for the "Password Authentification yes" line, uncommented it and replaced it by "Password Authentification no".

-Next save it and close the window by doing this combination on keys: *CRTL+O, Enter, CRTL+X*
+Next saved it and closed the window by doing this combination on keys: *CRTL+O, Enter, CRTL+X*

-Then restart your SSH service with the command:
+Then restart the SSH service with the command:
 ```
 sudo systemctl restart ssh
 ```